 There has been large amounts of publicity on the negative side of the Mills and their usage of commercial media, but all that talk needs perspective.
 Much of the condemnation of the Mills behavior is coming from a generation who has forgotten what it’s like to be an adolescent; who grew up in, not a marginally different world as previous generations have, but an extensively different world.
 Every generation thinks it’s special, none more than the Boomers, but none in the history of civilization have experienced anything like the digital/information/globalization transformation which the Mills are currently negotiating.
 The book, It’s Complicated, by Danah Boyd, draws on several years of investigation and hundreds of interviews to examine and put into perspective how the younger generation is dealing with our latest communications technology.
 Her conclusions are illuminating on their own, and yet more so in contrast to the Frontline documentary Generation Like, which shows a decisively critical view.

 My saccharine hope is that the Mills break the mold, that they won’t forget, that they’ll see through marketing hype, reject wasteful consumerism, and let the data collection backfire on the multinationals.
 There is a possibility that they won’t betray their ideals, as their parents have betrayed them.
 There may be a shred of hope that they won’t become neo-neoconservative old phonies.
-Then, maybe, we can dismiss the Boomer’s old adage, “Don’t trust anyone over thirty.”
+If they don’t, then maybe we can dismiss the Boomer’s old adage, “Don’t trust anyone over thirty.”

 Read the book, It’s Complicated, Danah Boyd, Yale University Press, 2014